fk506cni/ij_plgin/README.md

 imageJ plugin

-auto cropping out image via bioformats.
+Auto cropping out image via bioformats.

-this enable you to cropping out image from large than 2G pixel.
+This enable you to cropping out image from large than 2G pixel.

-for example, TCGA or Genomic data commons degital slides, usually over 2G px svs formats.
+For example, TCGA or Genomic data commons degital slides, usually over 2G px svs formats.

+ImageJ fail to import such a large image data with "java.lang.IllegalArgumentException: Array size too large".

-you can crop out tissue image from them by this plugin.
+You can crop out tissue image from them by this plugin.

 ![motive](https://github.com/fk506cni/ij_plgin/blob/master/motiv.png)